Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

  There are several Scene Layer profile types:

 * [3D Object](../docs/1.7/3Dobject_ReadMe.md) (e.g. 3D models in various formats)
-* [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) (e.g. integrated surface that may include vegetation, buildings and roads)
+* [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface that may include vegetation, buildings and roads)
 * [Point](../docs/1.6/Point_ReadMe.md) (e.g. a collection of point data, like individual trees in a forest)
-* [Point Cloud](../docs/2.0/pcsl_ReadMe.md) (e.g. lidar data)
+* [Point Cloud](../docs/2.0/pcsl_ReadMe.md) (e.g. a volumetric collection of point data, like lidar data)
-* [Building](../docs/1.6/BSL_ReadMe.md) (e.g. building including its components, such as windows, doors, chairs, etc.)
+* [Building](../docs/1.6/BSL_ReadMe.md) (e.g. a building including its components, such as windows, doors, chairs, etc.)

 ## Organization and Structure

 I3S organizes information using a hierarchical, node-based spatial index.
 Each node contains features with geometry, textures and attributes.

-### Indexing Model and Tree Structure
+### Nodes

-Indexing allows fast access to data blocks.
-In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
-Nodes are hierarchical and have roughly equivalent amount of data.
-The node index allows clients to efficiently determine which data it needs and allows the  server to quickly locate the data requested by any client.
+In a Scene Layer, the spatial extent of the data is split into regions called *nodes*.
+The nodes contain the texture, geometry, and attribute information for the region.
+Each node has an index, which allows clients to efficiently locate and load the resources.

 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

-I3S is agnostic with respect to the model used to index objects/features in 3D space.
-Both regular partitions of space (e.g. Quadtrees and Octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
-The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resources.
-The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume hierarchy (BVH) tree.
+Nodes are hierarchical and have roughly equivalent amount of data.

+Each node includes the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
+Interior nodes may have a reduced representation of the information contained in descendant nodes.

+The I3S standard models node information using a set of resources, including:

+- [Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
+- [Feature Data](../docs/1.7/featureData.cmn.md): A text resource that identifies the features within a node.
+It can store the geometry and attributes for all the features in the node either by value or by reference.
+- [Geometry](../docs/1.7/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
+- [Attribute](../docs/1.7/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
+- [Texture](../docs/1.7/textureDefinition.cmn.md): Describes how a feature is to be rendered.
+- [Material](../docs/1.7/materialDefinitions.cmn.md): Describes how a material is to be rendered. *Only supported in v1.7.*
+- *[Shared Resource](../docs/1.7/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.
+(Deprecated in v1.7)*

+### Indexing Model and Tree Structure

+The indexing model can vary.
+In I3S version 1.7, nodes are indexed using a [node page index](#Node-Paging-and-the-Node-Page-Index).
+In I3S version 1.6, nodes can be indexed using most common indexing models (e.g. treekeys, quadress, R-trees).
+Within the indexing scheme, the regions are organized in a [bounding volume hierarchy](#Bounding-Volume-Hierarchy).
+The specific indexing scheme is hidden from clients since they only need to navigate.

+### Node Paging and the Node Page Index for I3S 1.7

+Nodes represent the spatial index of the data as a bounding-volume hierarchy.
+To reduce the number of requests required to traverse this index tree, they can be organized into *pages* of nodes.
+This allows clients to load the node data that they need with more than a single node per round-trip, which reduces the overall number of round-trips and increases performance.
+One node page is considered one resource.

+All nodes are stored in a flat array that is divided by a fixed size page of nodes.
+Each node references its children using their index in this flat array.
+To traverse the tree, clients will start by loading the node page that contains the root.
+Clients need to identify the pages required to access its children.
+The process is repeated until the desired nodes have been discovered.

+For more details regarding Integrated Mesh and 3D objects in 1.7, see [nodePages](../docs/1.7/nodePageDefinition.cmn.md).

+For more details regarding Point Cloud in 2.0, see [nodePages](../docs/2.0/nodePageDefinition.pcsl.md).

+### Treekey Indexing for I3S 1.6 and earlier

 Each node has an address and nodes may be thought of as equivalent to tiles.
 A node has an ID that is unique within a layer.
 I3S supports two types of node ID formats: *treekeys* and integers.
 Treekeys are a string based identifiers.
 Integer IDs are based on a fixed linearization of the nodes.